-This is the report for an archaeological evaluation carried out by Colchester Archaeological Trust (CAT) on land adjacent to Lexden Manor, 8 Colvin Close, Colchester, Essex.
-The work was commissioned by John Beton on behalf of Seven Lexden Ltd in advance of the construction of a new detached house and garage, and was carried out on 27th May 2021 by Colchester Archaeological Trust (CAT).
+This is the report for an archaeological evaluation carried out by Colchester Archaeological Trust (CAT) on land between 7 and 15 Marlowe Way, Colchester, Essex.
+The work was commissioned by John Beton on behalf of Seven Lexden Ltd in advance of the construction of three detached houses and associated groundworks, and was carried out on 25th November 2021 by Colchester Archaeological Trust (CAT).